eastfivellc/EastFive.Azure.Storage.Backup/README.md

 Options under `serviceSettings / table`
 * `maxTableConcurrency` - The max number of tables to copy concurrently.
 Higher uses more bandwidth and cpu.
 Default is 5.
+* `maxSegmentDownloadConcurrencyPerTable` - The max number of table segments to process at a time.
+Each segment is about 1000 rows and higher uses more memory.
+Default is 25.
-* `maxRowConcurrencyPerTable` - The max number of rows to insert or replace at a time.
+* `maxRowUploadConcurrencyPerTable` - The max number of rows to insert or replace at a time.
 Azure limits this to 100, but you can choose lower if the payload is too large.
 Default is 100.
+* `partitionKeys` - The array of partition key strings, or empty for all partition keys, to copy.
+Specifying this can help large tables by retrieving in parallel by partition key.
+Default is empty.
 * `copyRetries` - The number of times to retry a copy if there were any failures.
 Default is 5.

 Options under `serviceSettings / blob`